fahad80/DMX512A/README.md

 ### Who do I talk to? ###

-* For questions and concern: fahadmirza80@yahoo.com
+* For questions and concerns: fahadmirza80@yahoo.com